 Recent legal judgements

 The European Court of Justice judgement in 'People Over Wind, Peter Sweetman v Coillte Teoranta C-323/17' established the legal principle that a Habitats Regulations Screening Assessment cannot take into account any proposed measures to mitigate any likely impact at the screening stage.
 The council is therefore now required to carry out a full Appropriate Assessment of relevant plans and planning applications where these have the potential to lead to a likely significant effect on habitats sites.

 The Wealden Judgement (Wealden District Council v.
 Secretary of State for Communities and Local Government, Lewes District Council and South Downs National Park Authority quashed part of the Lewes Joint Core Strategy.
 This judgement related to the assessment of nitrogen deposition impacts from increased traffic flows on European Nature Conservation sites and the potential for in-combination effects.
-The implication of this judgement is that assessments of the air quality effects on habitats sites will need to take account of plans and projects within as well as outside of Bracknell Forest.
+See air quality assessment guidance for effects on habitats sites.

 Council-owned SANG capacity